IDDEAS@Kellogg/Booth - Diversity Doctoral Education for Undergraduate Students

 Participants will have the opportunity to:

-Ideal candidates for IDDEAS Scholars are current college undergraduates with strong quantitative skills and academic records.
+Ideal candidates for our IDDEAS program are current college undergraduates with strong quantitative skills and academic records.
 Candidates must complete an online application which includes two essay questions, college/university transcripts and one letter of recommendation completed by a faculty member or advisor.

 A sample agenda for our virtual event is outlined below.